624 RSG celebrates opening of new HQ facility with ribbon-cutting

 On Saturday, Feb.
 4, the 624th Regional Support Group celebrated the opening of its new headquarters facility located at Joint Base Pearl Harbor-Hickam, Hawaii with a ribbon-cutting ceremony and open house.
-In attendance were Group Commander Col. Brandon Stepp, Chief Master Sgt.
-Andrea Young, squadron leadership and members, 4th Air Force Commander, Brig.
+In attendance were Group leadership and members, 4th Air Force Commander, Brig.
 Gen. Scott Durham and 4th Air Force Command Chief, Chief Master Sgt.
 Israel Nunez.

+“We are grateful to our partners in making this vision a reality,” said Col. Brandon W. Stepp, 624th RSG commander.
+“This headquarters building is not just about bricks and mortar; rather, it’s a tangible representation of how we want to serve our Pacific Warriors.
+Our new facility enables training opportunities and more efficient communication, which, at the end of the day, helps ensure our Airmen are prepared for the future fight.”

+Having broken ground on March 31, 2021, the new headquarters building co-locates leadership, group, and flight support staff with the unit’s Aeromedical Staging Squadron (ASTS).
+Previously, the group headquarters shared space with multiple units and service branches across the base.

 |Date Taken: